 Academy Sports and Outdoors, Inc. (ASO) Stock Sinks As Market Gains: What You Should Know

-Academy Sports and Outdoors, Inc. will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from Academy Sports and Outdoors, Inc. as it approaches its next earnings report date.
 The company is expected to report EPS of $2.10, down 10.26% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.71 billion, down 4.5% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.71 billion, down 4.5% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.01 per share and revenue of $6.59 billion.
-These totals would mark changes of -7.76% and -2.71%, respectively, from last year.
+ASO's full-year Zacks Consensus Estimates are calling for earnings of $7.01 per share and revenue of $6.59 billion.
+These results would represent year-over-year changes of -7.76% and -2.71%, respectively.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.5% lower.
-Academy Sports and Outdoors, Inc. is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.5% lower within the past month.
+Academy Sports and Outdoors, Inc. is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Academy Sports and Outdoors, Inc. is currently trading at a Forward P/E ratio of 6.8.
-Its industry sports an average Forward P/E of 8.6, so we one might conclude that Academy Sports and Outdoors, Inc. is trading at a discount comparatively.
+Investors should also note Academy Sports and Outdoors, Inc.'s current valuation metrics, including its Forward P/E ratio of 6.47.
+For comparison, its industry has an average Forward P/E of 7.84, which means Academy Sports and Outdoors, Inc. is trading at a discount to the group.

-Also, we should mention that ASO has a PEG ratio of 0.74.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Leisure and Recreation Products stocks are, on average, holding a PEG ratio of 1.17 based on yesterday's closing prices.
+We can also see that ASO currently has a PEG ratio of 0.7.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Leisure and Recreation Products was holding an average PEG ratio of 1.07 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.